darinz/DL/08_Generative_Models/02_vaes.md

 Variational Autoencoders (VAEs) are probabilistic generative models that learn to encode data into a latent space and decode samples from this space back to data.
 Unlike traditional autoencoders, VAEs impose a probabilistic structure on the latent space, enabling generative capabilities.

+> **Explanation:**
+> VAEs are a type of neural network that can generate new data similar to what they were trained on.
+They do this by learning a compressed representation (latent space) of the data, and then decoding from this space back to the original data format.
+The key difference from regular autoencoders is that VAEs treat the latent space probabilistically, which allows for smooth sampling and generation.

 > **Key Insight:** VAEs bridge the gap between deep learning and probabilistic graphical models, allowing us to generate new data by sampling from a learned latent distribution.

 > **Did you know?** VAEs can be used for image generation, denoising, anomaly detection, and even semi-supervised learning!